Cataloochee Valley - North Carolina

 - Joe Kegley

 Like Cades Cove, the Cataloochee Valley was a farming community before the land was purchased for the creation of the Great Smoky Mountains National Park back in the 1930's.
 A few historical homes remain, along with a church and a school house.
-Today this area in the Smoky Mountains National Park is known for it's reintroduced Elk and some very large trees on the Boogerman Trail.
+Today this area in the Smoky Mountains National Park is known for its reintroduced elk and some very large trees on the Boogerman Trail.

 Elk, Cataloochee